 Go For Whole Grains

 Many soul food dishes are made with white flour, which is a refined grain.
 Refined grains have been stripped of their fiber and nutrients.
-They can cause blood sugar spikes and have been linked to an increased risk of obesity, heart disease, and type 2 diabetes (16).
+They can cause blood sugar spikes and a diet high in them has been linked to an increased risk of obesity, heart disease, and type 2 diabetes (16).

 Instead of white flour, choose whole wheat flour or another whole grain, such as quinoa, oats, barley, or brown rice.
 These grains are higher in fiber and nutrients.
 These can help you feel full and may even reduce your risk of chronic disease.